MajidUppal/CSCI_115_Stockbusters/README.md

 This repository contains the development-ready version of the LLM-Powered Quantamental Stock Screener application for AC215/E115 Milestone 4.
 Milestone 4 focuses on:

 - End-to-end local functionality

-    - Clean code organization
+- Code organization

 - Fully working backend APIs, agents, model, and frontend

 - Continuous Integration with automated tests

 - Data versioning and reproducibility

 - A deployment-ready codebase (for Cloud Run/Vertex AI in MS5)

 ### Project Milestone 4 - Code Organization